ronan-mch/resist-ai/text.md

 ### For visual artists

 If you're a visual artist who publishes online, you can "poison" your images so that they break the AI models that they are used to train.
-The [Nightshade](https://nightshade.cs.uchicago.edu/whatis.html) tool will alter your image in a way that is invisible to you, but will damage any model that uses it.
+The [Nightshade](https://nightshade.cs.uchicago.edu/whatis.html) tool will alter your image in a way that is invisible to humans, but will damage any model that uses it.

 ### For website owners